ali-ham-dev/ali-hamood-rent-it-client/rent-it-proposal/README.md

 ## Future Implementations
 Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

+Missing Legal/Compliance Considerations

+For a service handling payments, identity verification, contracts, and inspections, mention of GDPR/CCPA compliance and liability frameworks would strengthen the proposal.

+Optional but Beneficial

+Trust & Safety Features: Fraud detection, insurance integration.

+Mobile App Consideration: Given camera inspections and messaging, a mobile-first or mobile app approach should be noted.

+Admin Dashboard: For dispute management, moderation, and analytics.